 • Be liberally educated and take liberal arts knowledge, skills, and dispositions into the classroom.

-NOTE: It is highly recommended that students take no more than two 3-4-hour academic courses in addition to education courses during the senior year.
-Students should plan their curricula accordingly in preparation for their senior year.
+NOTE: It is highly recommended that students take no more than two academic courses in addition to education courses during the senior year.
+Students should plan their curricula accordingly in preparation for the senior year.

 Title II